MS vs. MA in Counseling: What's the Difference and Which Degree Should You Choose?

 Doctoral Education

-If you plan to advance your career in areas like research, postsecondary teaching, or specialized practice, you might consider a doctorate in counseling.
-Most Ph.D. and Ed.D programs do not differentiate between MS or MA applicants, admitting students from a variety of backgrounds in counseling, psychology, and related fields.
-While both types of master's degrees provide the foundational knowledge needed for doctoral-level work, the MS emphasizes research and empirical applications that might provide an advantage in some doctoral programs.
+If you plan to advance your career in areas like research, postsecondary teaching, or specialized practice, consider a doctorate in counseling.
+Most Ph.D. and Ed.D programs do not differentiate between MS or MA applicants, admitting students from various backgrounds in counseling, psychology, and related fields.
+While both master's degrees provide the foundational knowledge needed for doctoral-level work, the MS emphasizes research and empirical applications that might be advantageous in some doctoral programs.

 Choosing Between an MS vs. MA in Counseling

-Earning a graduate degree represents a considerable investment of time and resources.
-Before you choose any graduate program, take some time to consider your career goals and what degree path best fits your interests.
-You may find that other degrees besides an MS or MA in counseling might work better for you, personally and professionally.
-These are some of the other options available to you.
+Earning a graduate degree requires a considerable investment of time and resources.
+Before you choose a graduate program, take some time to consider your career goals and the degree path that best matches your interests.
+You may find that other degrees might work better for you, personally and professionally.
+Explore some of your other master's degree options.

 • M.Ed in Counseling

-Depending on the program, this degree can prepare you for a career as a K-12 counselor, college counselor, and mental health counselor, or as an administrator or educational researcher.
-The M.Ed in counseling often appeals to professionals with teaching or counseling experience.
+Depending on the program, this degree can prepare you for a career as a K-12 counselor, college counselor, mental health counselor, administrator, or educational researcher.
+An M.Ed in counseling often appeals to professionals with teaching or counseling experience.

 • Master's in Counseling Psychology

-Like an MS or MA in counseling, this degree leads to a counseling license.
-However, the curriculum places more emphasis on core areas of psychology, statistics, and research.
-Students take courses in psychopathology; psychopharmacology; and psychoanalytical, diagnostic, and intervention therapies.
+Like an MS or MA in counseling, this degree qualifies you for counseling licensure.
+However, the curriculum emphasizes core areas of psychology, statistics, and research.
+Courses also cover psychopathology; psychopharmacology; and psychoanalytical, diagnostic, and intervention therapies.
+This degree prepares you for a doctorate in psychology or one of its specialties.

 • Master of Social Work

-An MSW qualifies you to apply for clinical social work licensure.
-Licensed graduates can offer direct counseling services and work in a variety of settings, developing and implementing treatment plans and matching social services to client needs.
+An MSW qualifies you to apply for master-level social work licensure and get the required supervised experience for clinical social work licensure.
+Licensed graduates can offer direct counseling services and work in various settings, developing and implementing treatment plans and matching social services to client needs.

 Frequently Asked Questions